- Major Jump-Off Point/Trail-head: Station 1, College of Forestry, UP Los Banos

 - Never harm wildlife and steal plants/flowers.

-- Ask for a guide if your are new to hiking.
+- Ask for a guide if you are new to hiking.
 A guide can also share to you mt makiling mysteries or mt makiling story.

 - Only follow designated trails.